 06/17/2021 Washington D.C.
 (International Christian Concern) – In the wake of tens of thousands of murdered, millions displaced, and many others suffering from food, shelter, and medical insecurity, it’s hard for vulnerable Nigerian Christians to find hope.
 Multiple violent terrorist groups target Christians and attack them where they are weakest: by destroying their source of nutrition.
 With no help from the government, rural farming communities are left to their own devices to survive.

 Throughout the vast Middle Belt of the nation, millions of farmers have been displaced from their ancestral homelands, forced to flee the violence led by Fulani militant groups.
-With little to survive, farmers move into a family member or friend’s home, and find small, odd jobs to keep them barely afloat.
+With little to survive, farmers move into a family member or friend’s home and find small, odd jobs to keep them barely afloat.
 Without access to farmable land, they have no way to provide for their families.
-Churches are destroyed and Christians are forced to flee.
-They can no longer aid the needs of their families, and spreads to hurt the communities already strained by poor economies.
+Churches are destroyed, and Christians are forced to flee.
+They can no longer aid the needs of their families and spread to hurt the communities already strained by poor economies.

 ICC workers serve them and rebuild their lives by building communal farms so the victims can get back to their lives and support themselves.